NSHipster/articles/2012-10-22-nslinguistictagger.md

 ---

-Introduced with iOS 5, `NSLinguisticTagger` is a contemporary with Siri, leading some to speculate that it was a byproduct of the personal assistant's development.
+Introduced with iOS 5, `NSLinguisticTagger` is a contemporary to Siri, raising speculation that it was a byproduct of the personal assistant's development.

-For example, consider a typical question we might ask Siri:
+Consider a typical question we might ask Siri:

 > What is the weather in San Francisco?